cyuanjun/SIM-TIMETABLE-to-ICS/README.md

     - For Apple Calendar, you might want to refer to this reddit page [here](https://www.reddit.com/r/ios/comments/1kwttla/figured_out_an_easy_way_to_import_ics_files_into/), as from what i heard it can be quite finicky.

 ---

+> 🔒 **Privacy Note:** All timetable data and screenshots in this repository are mock examples.
+> They are included for demonstration purposes only and do not represent my real schedule.